inecsoft/economy/README.md

    * _Exchange corrects Mistakes_
        - There are two reasons this is important.
-       - Exchange corrects "Mistakes" in allocation, Because it moves stuff toward higher valued uses.
+       - Exchange corrects "Mistakes" in allocation, Because it moves stuff towards higher valued uses.
        - Exchange makes everyone who exchanges a lot happier.
        - There are two basic origins of exchange, and both are important.